exasol/virtual-schema-common-document/doc/user_guide/edml_user_guide.md

 You can use this property for all dialects.
 Typically, it will, however, only give you additional information, if you load data from multiple sources.

 The `SOURCE_REFERENCE` column has a maximum size of 2000 characters.
-The adapter will throw an exception when a source reference exceeds this.
+The adapter will throw an exception when a source reference exceeds this threshold.

-## Define Mapping of Fields to Table Columns
+## Mapping Fields to Table Columns

-EDML allows you to specify custom mapping from fields in source files to Exasol table columns.
-Virtual schema support two options for the mapping:
+EDML allows you customizing the mapping of fields in source files to Exasol table columns.
+Virtual schemas support two options for the mapping:
 * [Automatic Mapping Inference](#automatic-mapping-inference)
 * [Explicit Mapping Definition](#explicit-mapping-definition)